carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Each Amazon EBS volume is automatically replicated within it's Availability Zone to protect you from component failure.
 - It is Block-based storage: It needs to be **mounted to an EC2 instance within the same Availability Zone (Region)** (EBS Volume think like a "USB stick")
   - 1 EBS - 1 EC2.
 It can be attached to only one EC2 instance at a time in the same AZ (different from EFS ==> 1 EFS - 1..N EC2).
+    - Exception: [EBS multi-attach](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) supported for Linux on the Nitro instances in the same AZ.
+Only support Provisioned IOPS SSD (io1 and io2) volumes.
   - 1 EC2 - 1..N EBS.
 Can attach multiple EBS volumes to single EC2 instance.
 Data persist after detaching from EC2
 - EBS Snapshots
   - It is an **incremental** backup of EBS Volume at a point in time saved into Amazon S3